walles/ttt/README.md

 * Show the Git SHA
 * Test on desktop
 * Test on Android
+* Test on Android in landscape mode
 * Test in a small browser window on desktop
+* I18N and L10N into Swedish, follow the system language

 ### Random improvements